 Short Answer

-Both the model and the market overwhelmingly agree that Péter Magyar is most likely to be the Prime Minister of Hungary after the 2026 election, with only minor residual uncertainty.
+Both the model and the market overwhelmingly agree that Péter Magyar will be the Prime Minister of Hungary after the 2026 election, with strong evidence supporting his victory.

 1. Executive Verdict

-• Viktor Orbán conceded power, ending his 16-year premiership.
+• Viktor Orbán conceded defeat; his 16-year rule ended.

 Who Wins and Why